tek/tryp-hs/README.md

 ## ghcid

-Now you can run a `ghcid` session that runs the executable in `packages/backend/app`, has all dependencies and searches for modules in the directories specified in `packages`:
+Now you can run a `ghcid` session that runs the executable in `packages/backend/app` based on the config in the `commands` argument that has all dependencies and searches for modules in the directories specified in `packages`:

 `
 $ nix-shell --pure -A ghcid.exe --run exit`